mohsen-poyanmehr/todo/README.md

 # todo
-to do lit with javascript
+to do list with javascript